Generator-Based Fuzzers with Type-Based Targeted Mutation: Evaluation

-We see significantly better performance for \tool\ and ZestStrOpt in {\tt nikoshen}~\ref{fig:nikoshen-serverless-coverage}, and in {\tt csv-loader}~\ref{fig:aws-s3-lambda-dynamodb-csv-coverage}.
+The first observation is that in all benchmarks, \tool\ performed either the same or better than Zest.
+In the case of {\tt s3-java}, neither ZestStrOpt nor \tool\ demonstrate significant coverage improvements over the baseline Zest.
+However, we believe this outcome inaccurately represents the effectiveness of type-based targeting, primarily due to a limitation in collecting coverage from dynamically loaded libraries.
+Particularly in this benchmark, the new coverage achieved by type-based mutation stemmed from pre-loaded classes, which were consequently omitted from the overall coverage collection.
+This limitation can be circumvented by instrumenting the code prior to the loading of any of these classes, specifically through the use of a Java Agent.
+Implementing this approach is a task for future work.
+In {\tt lambda-unzip} (Tbl.~\ref{fig:lambda-unzip-coverage}), {\tt load-historic-data} (Tbl.~\ref{fig:loadhistory-coverage}), and {\tt anishsana} (Tbl.~\ref{fig:anishsana-coverage}), while we do not see a significant coverage difference, we can observe that \tool\ results are more reliable among the three tools.
+This is apparent due to its relatively smaller confidence interval.
+Similarly, we can see stable results for \tool\ in {\tt nikoshen}, {\tt csv-loader} and {\tt csv-loader}.
+We see significantly better performance for \tool\ and ZestStrOpt in {\tt nikoshen} (Tbl.~\ref{fig:nikoshen-serverless-coverage}), and in {\tt csv-loader} (Tbl.~\ref{fig:aws-s3-lambda-dynamodb-csv-coverage}).
 In fact, the median of the baseline Zest is at the very bottom suggesting that most of the runs were performing poorly compared to \tool\ and ZestStrOpt.
 The orange shading in {\tt csv-loader} suggests that a run or two from the population, Zest was able to craft the right input that achieved the desired coverage.
 In {\tt nikoshen} the string constant was needed to create a matching state between the DynamoDB item and the S3 object.
 In {\tt csv-loader} the string constant was needed to create an S3 object with a particular name.
 In both benchmarks, the type-based targeted mutation was useful to speed up the coverage by focusing the mutation on the substructure with the matching influencing type.
-In general, we can conclude that \tool\ has the best reliable performance in coverage finding among the three extensions.
+In general, we can conclude that \tool\ has the most reliable performance in coverage finding among the three extensions.